mjbrusso/game2dboard/README.md

 ## License

-game2darray is under MIT license.It can be reused within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.
+game2dboard is under [MIT license](https://github.com/mjbrusso/game2dboard/blob/master/LICENSE).
+It can be reused within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.